x3dom/x3dom/README.md

 #### Useful Commands

-If a lot of changes has happened upstream you can replay your local changes on top of these, this is done with `rebase`, e.g.:
+If a lot of changes have happened upstream you can replay your local changes on top of these, this is done with `rebase`, e.g.:

     git fetch upstream